r-lawrence/product_compare/README.md

 2. Open a new terminal and start chromediver using `chromedriver`

 3. From root directory of project run
-    - `mix deps.get` to get all depencies.
+    - `mix deps.get` to get all dependencies.

     - `mix deps.compile` to compile the application